Pointifix/UniqueUsernamesPlugin/README.md

 Saves the username of each joined user and prohibits impersonations.

-Does require your server to have a database, you may need to rebuild the plugin when changing the database if the driver is not recognized, simply add your databases dependency to gradle!
+Does require your server to have a database, you may need to rebuild the plugin when changing the database if the driver is not recognized, simply add your database dependency to gradle!

 ## How to use